Send us QSL or Old photo scans for the Ham Gallery

 I usually don't let you know when the scans are received.
 I will let you know when they are on the site.

-You can always check http://hamgallery.com/whatsnew/ to see the new files that are going up on the site.
+You can always check http://hamgallery.com/whatsnew/ to see the new additions to the site.

 Thanks for your help.